apps-caraga/php-crud-api/README.md

 - "json.tables": Tables to process JSON strings for ("all")
 - "json.columns": Columns to process JSON strings for ("all")
 - "xml.types": JSON types that should be added to the XML type attribute ("null,array")
+- "encryption.columns": CSV list of columns to encrypt/decrypt, in `table.column` format
+- "encryption.keyVersions": JSON-encoded array of encryption keys.
+- "encryption.activeVersion": Sets the key to be used for encryption.
+Must be a valid key from the keyVersions JSON-encoded array

 If you don't specify these parameters in the configuration, then the default values (between brackets) are used.